-This trip through Alentejo offers you the opportunity to visit and walk around, enjoying one of the most traditional quiet regions of Portugal, preserved by nature and by man who have always made the most of the Alentejo region and its heritage.
+During this private tour through Évora and surroundings you’ll have the opportunity to visit and walk around the city and its many attractions.
+You’ll know one of the most traditional quiet regions of Portugal, preserved by nature and by man who have always made the most of the Alentejo region and its heritage.

-We’ll visit: Évora, Évora’s Cathedral, the Roman Temple, Bones Chapel, Reguengos de Monsaraz , S. Pedro do Corval and Monsaraz.
+We’ll visit: Évora, Évora’s Cathedral, the Roman Temple, Bones Chapel, a local vineyard, its cellars and also a cork factory and store.

 Our tours are always private (just you and our guide/driver).